bic-berkeley/psych-214-fall-2016/_sources/projects.txt

 peers.
 We are expecting that they, in turn, will learn from you.

 Each project will have a graduate student or post-doc mentor.
-See :doc:`mentor` for the instructions we give to the project mentors.
+See :doc:`mentors` for the instructions we give to the project mentors.

 Of most use to you will be to find a mentor that you will work with later in your Berkeley career.
 If you have an idea which lab you will be working with